Evictions During the COVID-19 Pandemic

 Yes, nothing in the emergency order says that you cannot sue for repairs.
 However, you must still meet all the requirements for such a suit, including being current on rent.
 Also, courts in your area may be limiting the number and types of cases they are hearing due to the COVID-19 pandemic.

-No. The statewide emergency order only applies to residential property at this time.
+No. The statewide emergency order and the CARES Act currently only apply to residential property at this time.

 If your city or county has additional protections (see above), look at the local order to see if it applies to businesses as well as residences.

 If you have trouble making rent on a commercial lease, consider trying to work out a deal with your landlord.
 Your landlord might be willing to negotiate less rent, a longer lease, or some other solution.

 No. Your landlord is not supposed to ask about illnesses or other disabilities, nor can your landlord treat you differently than anyone else due to an illness.
 This includes whether you have COVID-19 or any other illness or disability.